ecthelionvi/NeoSave.nvim/README.md

 - Auto-save files upon modification.
 - Toggle auto-saving on and off.

-## ⚠️   Default Behavior
+## ⭐  Default Behavior

-NeoSave is enabled by default for all files.
-To toggle NeoSave off and on for specific files, refer to the "Usage" section for the command and keybinding instructions.
+NeoSave is enabled by default.
+To toggle it off and on for specific files, see the "Usage" section below.

 ## 💾  Persistence